top of page

 • Cancer

-Oddly enough, certain areas of the country, like the northeastern part of the United States, have, at times, experience outbreaks of HGE.
+Oddly enough, certain areas of the country, like the northeastern part of the United States, have, at times, experienced outbreaks of HGE.
 For instance, in the springtime, as the snow is melting, Veterinarians will see an uptick of HGE in their practice.
 Regardless of the cause, dogs who have experienced HGE are prone to it again in the future.
 Therefore, even though there are no real preventative measures, being aware of the symptoms can help you help your dog.

 What are the symptoms: